The first time I heard about flexible dieting, I laughed in someone’s face.

 Of course not, but it’s as silly as it sounds.

-“Clean”, by definition, implies that a food is in some way superior or optimal, and therefore should play a major role in our diet.
+Because “clean”, by definition, implies that a food is in some way superior for the results we want to achieve.

 “Clean is such an ambiguous term, and the definition of a clean food changes depending on who you speak to.
 Talk to your typical bodybuilder, and they’ll say that brown rice, sprouted grain bread and cream of wheat are all clean carbs.